Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 Can a marriage survive infidelity?

-Many people immediately assume the marriage is over.
+Many people assume the relationship is over.

 Sometimes it is.